 13. Winter Squash

 Butternut, delicata, acorn, kombucha—there are many types of squash and you can find them everywhere throughout the fall and winter season.
 Some varieties of squash are milder than others, but you can expect varying degrees of sweet, buttery, earthy flavor across the board.
-In terms of health benefits, any gourd you get your hands on is guaranteed to give you an infusion of vitamin A, potassium and disease-fighting carotenoids.
+In terms of health benefits, any gourd you get your hands on is guaranteed to give you an infusion of vitamin A and potassium, plus carotenoids that, per a 1996 study published in FASEB Journal, help prevent and fight a wide range of chronic diseases.

 Intensely bitter and somewhat spicy—radicchio, a member of the chicory family, is not everybody’s cup of tea.
-That said, it provides a palate-pleasing counterpoint to milder lettuces when tossed into salads, and its leaves—packed with magnesium, potassium, and vitamins C and K—are seriously good for you, so it’s worth giving this winter vegetable a try.
+That said, it provides a palate-pleasing counterpoint to milder lettuces when tossed into salads, and its leaves—packed with a whopping 170 percent DV of vitamin K—are seriously good for you, so it’s worth giving this winter vegetable a try.

 Though they may look alike, don’t confuse this guy for a type of lettuce.
 Cabbage is actually a cruciferous vegetable in the same family as kale, cauliflower and a few other cold weather favorites.
-What makes cabbage stand out from the crowd is that a single serving of the stuff provides a whopping amount of vitamins C and K. Best of all, cabbage is particularly easy to incorporate into one’s diet because, when cooked, its flavor is mild enough to melt into the background of nearly any dish.
+What makes cabbage stand out from the crowd is that a single serving of the stuff provides a whopping amount of vitamins C and K. (54 percent and 85 percent DV per cup, respectively, according to the Cleveland Health Clinic.)
+Best of all, cabbage is particularly easy to incorporate into one’s diet because, when cooked, its flavor is mild enough to melt into the background of nearly any dish.